Can You Mix Warm And Cool Colors In Decor?

 Here’s something interesting you probably already know…

-Red, blue and yellow are primary colors and all colors on the color wheel are created by mixing red, blue, and yellow together.
+Red, blue, and yellow are the primary colors, and all colors on the color wheel are created by mixing red, blue, and yellow together.

-White is the mix of all colors.
-And black the absence of color.
+White is a mix of all colors.
+And black is the absence of color.
 Just so you know.

 Are you with me so far?